ggkchen/custom-keyboard/README.md

 # Testing

 Don't put the keycaps on yet.
-Seriously.
-Reflowing one cold joint with the keycaps off takes 30 seconds; with caps on it takes ten minutes and a lot of swearing.

 **1. Plug it in.** The little power LED on the Pro Micro should come on.
 If it doesn't, unplug right away and look for solder bridges between adjacent pins on the Pro Micro.